Castel Nuovo tickets & tours | Price comparison

 Bring card payment backup

-The official ticket page currently states that online sales are temporarily suspended and directs purchases to the on-site ticket office.
-If operations are active on your day, carry a card for POS payment and keep a second card ready.
+The ticket portal can temporarily suspend online sales and direct purchases to the on-site ticket office.
+On a regular opening day, carry a card for POS payment and keep a second card ready.
 This small backup avoids line-side payment stress.

 6